 you don’t try to improve your ear by playing guitar

 One of the best ways to improve as a guitar player is to listen to music and then try to copy it.
 That’s how they did it back in the day.
 There was no YouTube and tablature.
 They did it all by ear.
-Improving your ear will help because you will think of more complex melodies and then you can play them or at least try to, on the guitar.
+Improving your ear will help because you will think of more complex melodies, and then you can play them or at least try to, on the guitar.

 you try to play to fast on the guitar

 Yeah, playing fast is great.
-But it’s not everything and spending all your time trying to play like Michael Angelo Batio will only get you so far if you haven’t laid the groundwork in order to play fast.
-He even says “you can’t play it fast if you can’t play it slow”.
+But it’s not everything, and spending all your time trying to play like Michael Angelo Batio will only get you so far if you haven’t laid the groundwork in order to play fast.
+He even says, “you can’t play it fast if you can’t play it slow.”
 Practice your chops at a comfortable speed before trying to shred like a demon.

 you never try to improve your speed on the guitar

 So, it’s a catch 22 situation.
 You do have to try and increase your speed.
 But again, you need to do it incrementally.
 Increasing your speed helps with finger dexterity, precision, and finesse eventually.
-It’s better to take a Ferrari on a Sunday drive then try race a Beatle around a race track.
+It’s better to take a Ferrari on a Sunday drive than try to race a Beatle around a race track.
 That’s how you do it.

 you don’t practice left and right-hand drills on the guitar